DusanMadar/TorIpChanger/README.md

 #### Set `ControlListenAddress`

-Be aware of the risks concerning this settings described at https://people.torproject.org/~sysrqb/webwml/docs/tor-manual.html.en:
+Be aware of the risks concerning this settings described at https://people.torproject.org/~sysrqb/webwml/docs/tor-manual.html.en#ControlListenAddress (not part of the official documentation!):

 > We strongly recommend that you leave this alone unless you know what you’re doing, since giving attackers access to your control listener is really dangerous.